Transboundary Corridor Atlas for the SOKNOT Landscape

 • An interactive online platform will be available soon

-The Atlas grew out of a transboundary workshop, held in August 2024 in Arusha, Tanzania, that brought key stakeholders in the region together to share past and ongoing connectivity planning and implementation programs and agree on additional information needed.
+The Atlas grew out of a transboundary workshop, held in August 2024 in Arusha, Tanzania, that brought key stakeholders in the region together to share past and ongoing connectivity planning and implementation programs and determine additional information needed.

 The Atlas was developed by the Center for Large Landscape Conservation in partnership with the World Wide Fund for Nature (WWF) and numerous other partners.